 Integrated-energy diagnosis software built from field project experience.

-kWhScan is an early-stage engineering software product for industrial and facility energy teams.
-It helps users turn site-readable utility data into structured pre-audit reports before deciding whether a deeper site study, supplier proposal or retrofit project is worth pursuing.
+kWhScan is engineering software for industrial and facility energy teams.
+It turns site-readable utility data into structured pre-audit reports that help teams decide where deeper measurement, supplier proposals and retrofit engineering are justified.

 What kWhScan is